zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Getting Help

 If you run into an issue that isn't answered by this documentation, then head over to the [hugo discussion forum](https://discourse.gohugo.io/).
 The folks there are quite helpful and friendly.

-When asking your question, let them know:
+**Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).

-* your operating system
-* your hugo version (to find out, run `hugo version`)
-* what you tried
-* what result you expected
-* what result you actually got

-Then provide a link to your git repo so that they can help you troubleshoot the issue.
-If you can’t do that, create a sample project in a git repo, so that your issue can be reliably reproduced.
-If you can't do that, post your relevant hugo files (layouts/templates) and any relevant command output.

 ## Contribution